jamesmart77/sequelize-many-to-many/README.md

 The following guide is super helpful for the nitty gritty basics of setting up a Node, Express, and PG application with Sequelize. https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize

+#Initial Setup Steps
+- Run `user-groups-dev` in the terminal.
+You must have Postgres installed to perform this.
+This will create the local database
+- Modify the server/config file accordingly with your credentials to connect to your local db
+- Run `sequelize db:migrate` in the terminal before launching the application.
+This will perform all the migrations to setup the database
+- Run `npm run dev`